Maryada Ramanna: Plot

+Ramu attempts to flee the village on foot but is rapidly pursued by Mallasuri and Baireddy.
+Meanwhile, Aparna confesses her love for Ramu to Srikanth.
+Understanding her feelings, Srikanth informs Ramineedu, who furiously rejects the notion and joins the hunt for Ramu.
+Aparna reaches Ramu first and directs him toward a safe route out of the region.
+However, Ramu insists she stay behind, unaware of her feelings for him.
+Ramineedu and his sons ambush them, assuming Ramu was attempting to elope with Aparna.
+As they prepare to execute him, Aparna shields Ramu, asserting that she initiated the escape and that Ramu is completely innocent of tricking her.

+Moved by her genuine devotion, Ramu finally acknowledges his love for Aparna and surrenders himself to her family, enduring a brutal beating from her brothers.
+As Ramineedu prepares the final fatal blow, a distraught Aparna leaps off a high bridge into the raging river below.
+Disregarding his own safety, a severely battered Ramu dives into the river and successfully rescues her from drowning.
+Witnessing Ramu's profound selflessness, a reformed Ramineedu and his sons realize the emptiness of their generational hatred.
+Acknowledging that no one will care for his daughter more than Ramu, Ramineedu permanently renounces the blood feud and happily unites the couple.

 Production

 Maryada Ramanna was inspired by a 1923 Buster Keaton silent film Our Hospitality.
 One could say I copied the film.
 I don’t mind.
 When I saw the original I liked it so much I wanted to re-tell the same story in my own way.
 I even tried to find the original creators.
 But no one existed.
 The original writers died in the 1930s.
 Technically any material that has existed for more than 75 years can be used without a copyright claim.
-But if you use material in Hindi film from a contemporary Punjabi, Oriya or Telugu film you need to take permission.
+But if you use material in [a] Hindi film from a contemporary Punjabi, Oriya or Telugu film you need to take permission.